 2021 PGA Tour on Australian TV

-Rory McIlroy has been the world number one for most of 2020, with John Rahm recently overtaking him.
-The likes of Dustin Johnson and Justin Thomas have been in the upper reaches of the Official World Golf Rankings for a number of years, and they will be in the mix throughout the 2020 Tour season, while Tiger Woods, the most compelling name in golf, is now a persistent threat having gradually worked his way back into the top ten since his comeback just two year’s ago.
+Dustin Johnson is the world number at the start of 2021, with plenty of talent breathing down his throat.
+The likes of Rory McIlroy and Justin Thomas have been in the upper reaches of the Official World Golf Rankings for a number of years, and they will be in the mix throughout the 2021 Tour season.
+Tiger Woods, the most compelling name in golf, is now a persistent threat having gradually worked his way back into the top ten since his most recent comeback after injury.

 How to Stream the PGA Tour Live